 Who is it for: most players/positions, all-around players.
 If you’re an outdoor hooper – this one’s for you.
 Also a great choice for a wide footer

-Shoes available: 13 shoes (yearly release): Nike LeBron Ambassador 1 – Nike LeBron Ambassador 13
+Shoes available: 13 shoes and counting (yearly release): Nike LeBron Ambassador 1 – Nike LeBron Ambassador 13

 Pros: ✔ a consistent yearly release with solid all-around performance ✔ a tank for outdoor play